Principal Research Associate

 - Computer vision: working with imaging data such as satellite or street level to estimate travel behaviours and environmental determinants (a link with DAMTP might be possible)

-- Transport Modelling: In particular on links between health impact modelling methods and Activity Based Models
+- Transport Modelling: In particular on links between health impact modelling methods and Activity Based Models and/or Land Use Transport Interaction models

 We are also interested in projects that would involve collaborations with other CEDAR and MRC Epi Unit Programmes.